Student Passed Part C,

-If the student did not do well in Part B of our student screening, do the activities listed in Section B of the PASP program.
-Those activities will teach students how to become aware of, and clap, syllables.
+If your student did not do well in Part B of our student screening, click here to see many free activities that you can use to teach students how to become aware of, and clap, syllables.

-If you do those activities for 15 minutes at the end of the first 8 to 14 tutoring sessions, the student will master those two basic skills.
+If you do those activities for 15 minutes at the end of the first 8 to 14 tutoring sessions, your student will master those two basic skills.

 Student Failed Part C